rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 # to check all namespaces
 lsns  # -t pid -> to view PIDs

-# to run commands from parent namespace
+# to run commands from parent namespace inside the given container
 sudo nsenter -t <pid> -pr <command>

 # shows all the processes running inside the container